-Ultimately, the option you choose to go back depends on the time you want to leave Mont Saint Michel as both options have a slightly different departure time and the train station you may want to stop at back in Paris.
+Ultimately, the option you choose to go back depends on the time you want to leave Mont Saint Michel as both options have slightly different departure times and the train station you may want to stop at back in Paris.

 Opening Hours for Mont Saint Michel